isaacdpierce/Beatscape/NOTES.md

 # NOTES

+## Binaural not showing up

+        - Check if volume can be affected with Slider component state
+        - can it be imported into Store and set as the sound source?

 ## consider removing master volume - let master volume be controlled by device

 ## Create volume controller for binaural